-- Most non-binding documents have some binding provisions which matter to responsible principals.
+- Most non-binding documents do have some binding provisions which matter to responsible principals.

 What are the most important items to make clear in a term sheet for any type of deal?

-- Valuation plays into every situation because the equity value of the enterprises as targets or issuers-borrowers is relevant.
+- Valuation and structure play into every situation because the equity value and its allocation is always relevant.

 - Clarity for the current value of an acquisition target or equity issuer or the basis for a credit facility is core to everything in negotiations.

-- The conditions to completion of confirmatory due diligence and actual closing must be realistically understood by business owners.
+- The conditions to completion of confirmatory due diligence and actual closing must be realistically understood to avoid disappointment.

-- How the deal is defined for tax purposes and who-gets-what in the end is what really matters, so you should know what that is.
+- How the deal is defined for tax purposes and who-gets-what in the end is what really matters so you should know from the earliest stage what that is.

-- The drafting party usually knows more about the relevant market and “playing the deal-game” than the seller-issuer-borrower.
+- The party doing the drafting usually knows more about the relevant market and “playing the deal-game” than the seller-issuer-borrower.

 Why does it seem that there is always something that causes big problems in getting to the finish line to close deals?

 - Most non-sponsor controlled owners either knowingly or unconsciously downplay business risks and stubbornly refuse to be realistic in the early stage of the transaction process.